faenrandir/a_careful_examination/communications/response-to-april-2020-gc.md

 It seems like our ancestors were fearless in seeking truth, even willing to leave their homes if necessary.
 I think staying in the home despite claims that the foundation is unsound is one way to honor the sacrifices of our ancestors (that was the specific foundation some of them built on, after all).
 But I also honor their sacrifices by being willing to examine our religious foundations and walking out the door if the foundation is unsound and cannot safely be built upon.

 But unlike with Elder Uchtdorf's example, I did not leave like a headstrong, unruly child, slamming the door behind me.
 I defended our home and foundation for 2 decades.
 I carefully analyzed the foundation, and I was in the best position of anyone in our family to do that from a scholarly perspective.
 If there was a way to genuinely salvage the foundation, I would have stayed to make it work.
-I confess that I was totally dismayed that my own family---that should know the depth of my character better than anyone---would try to undermine me and those leaving rather than discuss with us the serious, foundational problems we were observing.
-But even though I knew I was leaving without a new home to live in, I left as calmly, as graciously, and as purposefully as I knew how.[^resignation]
+And even though I knew I was leaving without a new home to live in, I left as calmly, as graciously, and as purposefully as I knew how.[^resignation]

 [^source]: I did not watch or listen to conference, but someone online [posted a few quotes](https://www.reddit.com/r/exmormon/comments/fxas2z/heres_a_complete_quotation_and_analysis_of_all/) directed at or relevant to former members.
 That commentary was pretty incendiary, and I mostly ignored it.
 I do go back and try to understand each quote in its greater context before commenting on it (what was the focus of the speaker? is this really applicable to a former member?, etc)